7 Tips for a Better Night’s Sleep

-- Eat kiwifruits – Kiwifruit consumption promotes sleep for insomniacs like cherries do.
+- Eat kiwifruits – Kiwifruit consumption promotes sleep for insomniacs.
 In a study analyzing people with sleep problems, kiwis promoted better sleep.
 Participants who ate two kiwis a day an hour before bed not only slept better, but they also slept longer.

 - Exercise – Physical activity is health-promoting and is good for sleep too.
 But the types of workouts you do and at what time of the day do matter.
 Strength training at any time is good for better sleep.
 Cardio workouts in the morning time promote deeper sleep.
 Avoid vigorous exercise at nighttime because it is stimulating and raises your body temperature and heart rate.

 - Practice meditation and stretching – Including just a few minutes of relaxation before hitting the pillow provides your mind and body peace.
 Meditation and stretching prepare you into sleep mode because the act is calming and reduces stress.

 - Rest your eyes from blue light – Thirty minutes before bed, give your eyes rest from artificial lights like the TV screen, your phone, and lights around the house.
 Dim the lights in your house to let melatonin take charge and prepare you for sleep.

 - Don’t eat right before bed – Avoid eating heavy meals right before bed, but if you must eat something, go for complex carbs and something simple like a slice of whole wheat bread.
 Carbohydrates are known to make you sleepy because they are rich in tryptophan.